 To be transparent means to share all relevant strategies, information and intentions as you initiate and rollout talent management programs.
 Many executives stay up at night worrying over mis-conceptions and it’s only natural.
 When you introduce a leadership program, for example, it’s natural for your management team to wonder, “Why am I on the list?” and “Why now?” and “Is this their way of getting rid of me?”
 Involving your team in relevant conversations about the business and being transparent about the goals and deficiencies in the organization can minimize investment in the wrong assumptions and increase focus on the programs and actions that matter most.
 With transparency, you get buy-in!

-There is something to be said about consuming small bites and giving your brain enough time to tell you it’s full …before the 4 lb of wild boar sitting in your belly makes you ill.
+There is something to be said about consuming small bites and giving your brain enough time to tell you it’s full.
 Countless organizations focus on solving the insurmountable corporate-wide problems, rather than zeroing in on one or two areas that could benefit from an agile talent management solution.
 Instead of solving every HR problem in the company, select the few that add the most value to the organization’s future.
 It is better to engage, deploy and manage smaller projects to successful completion.
 It is these experiences that will enable you to fine-tune the strategy, create best practices, rollout to other groups, and then standardize it across the organization with technology (if relevant).

 To learn more about solving your talent management challenges: